-The level of school's vocational program does not limit the usefulness of field trips.
-They have proven to be effective learning experiences for middle and secondary school students.
-Self-paced, competency-based programs, as well as more conventional, group-based programs, can benefit from the inclusion of field trips in the scheduled learning activities.
-However, both the type of establishment to be visited and the method in which the field trip is organized and conducted may vary depending on their suitability for the level of the students and the nature of the program approach.
+Self-paced as well as group-based programs can benefit from the inclusion of field trips.
+So can competency-based, more conventional programs in their scheduled learning activities.
+It should also be noted that the type of organization to be visited and the method in which the field trip is coordinated and orchestrated can vary.
+This will depend on the corporation's suitability for the level of the students engaged in the experience and the nature of the program’s approach.

-This module is designed to help middle and high school instructors plan and direct individual and group field trips that will enrich students’ classroom learning experiences; spark their interest in the world of work; and provides concrete, real-world applications of their learning.
+This article is designed to assist a post-secondary instructor’s plan as well as direct individual and group field trips that will enrich both the students as well as their overall classroom learning experiences.
+Not only that, it will spark their interest in the world of work, and add concrete, real-world applications to their learning capabilities.

 Directing Field Trips